Donders-Institute/project_storage_provisioning/doc/user_guid.md

 For example, a project with id `3010000.01` has its project directory `/project/3010000.01`.

-Sharing of data within the project directory is controlled by the role-based mechanism implemented on top of the [__NFSv4 Access Control List__](http://www.citi.umich.edu/projects/nfsv4/linux/using-acls.html) technology.
+Data sharing within the project directory is controlled by a role-based mechanism implemented around the [__NFSv4 Access Control List__](http://www.citi.umich.edu/projects/nfsv4/linux/using-acls.html) technology.

 ## User roles